SergeyMiracle/webpack-laravel/README.md

  These are using elixir for cache busting so you don't have to worry about cache on the server or in the client.

-### Feedback
+### Feedback / Questions

 Certainly, I am not a webpack / elixir professional yet so I am certainly open to any feedback that folks have concerning these technologies.
+Please post any feedback to the issues and I'll see if I can give you a hand.

 ### Sources